j6nca/notes/docs/work/alb_controller_pod_rollout.md

   - kubernetes
   - aws
 created: 2024-07-22
+title: Zero-downtime deployments behind AWS ALB Controller
 ---

-# Zero-downtime k8s deployments behind ALB controller

 This post dives into the initial setup for k8s releases as well as finally solving a long-present issue that has been present when rolling out changes.